Page Reviewed / Updated - Mar. 2016

 Families do not receive a cash payout for respite care.
 They will either receive a caregiver directly or a voucher to receive respite care.
 Provided there are not waiting lists to receive VA respite care, appointments can typically be scheduled a few weeks in advance.

 The cost of respite care is covered by the basic veteran's Medical Benefits Package.
 A co-payment may be required dependent on one's service-connected disability status and financial resources.
+The maximum co-payment for 2016 for respite care is $15 / day.

 To apply for VA respite care, one should contact their local VA administrator or one can learn more about the program here.
 Alternatively, one can call the Health Benefits Service Center at 877-222-8387.